-The Leadership and Operations Center (LOC) supports and coordinates much of the communications within the HPTN through conference calls, in-person meetings, electronic and written materials, social media and through the HPTN's website.
+The Leadership and Operations Center (LOC) supports and coordinates much of the communications within the HPTN through conference calls, in-person and virtual meetings, electronic and written materials, social media and through the HPTN's website.
 The website includes study-specific information and postings about Network-wide activities.
-The Senior Communications Officer at the LOC is primarily responsible for creation and dissemination of HPTN material.
+The Communications Team at the LOC is primarily responsible for the creation and dissemination of HPTN materials.

-6.1 Annual Network Meeting
+6.1 HPTN Annual Meeting

-In collaboration with the HPTN leadership, the LOC organizes an annual Network meeting to bring together HPTN members and collaborators to discuss study designs and research goals, review data from ongoing trials, examine cross-cutting issues, and provide an overview of the HPTN scientific agenda.
+In collaboration with the HPTN leadership, the LOC organizes an HPTN Annual Meeting to bring together HPTN members and collaborators to discuss study designs and research goals, review data from ongoing trials, examine cross-cutting issues, and provide an overview of the HPTN scientific agenda.
 In addition, the meeting provides opportunities for training, identifying key issues, defining and discussing Network procedures, and clarifying roles and responsibilities of HPTN members.
-The meeting generally includes plenary sessions to update HPTN members on the latest scientific research concerning HIV prevention.
-The Executive Committee (EC), Science Committees (SCs), Working Groups (WGs), and protocol teams schedule meetings in conjunction with this yearly event.
+The Annual Meeting generally includes plenary sessions to update HPTN members on the latest scientific research concerning HIV prevention.
+The Executive Committee (EC), Science Committees (SCs), Working Groups (WGs), and protocol teams may schedule meetings in conjunction with this yearly event.
 The LOC is responsible for the overall logistics of the meeting; preparation of agendas and background materials; and subsequently, dissemination of summaries for the EC, SCs, WGs, protocol teams, and protocol-specific sessions in collaboration with the chair of the respective committee, team, or group.
-Additionally, the annual Network meeting may provide NIH training opportunities.
+Additionally, the Annual Meeting may provide NIH training opportunities.

-6.2 Conference Calls
+6.2 Conference Calls and Virtual Meetings

-Conference calls are used extensively to facilitate the Network's research activities.
+Conference calls and virtual meetings are used extensively to facilitate the Network's research activities.

-The LOC provides a broad range of administrative support for conference calls; preparation and/or distribution of call agendas and pre-meeting materials; sending email meeting reminder notices; and preparation, distribution, and archiving of pre-determined conference call summaries.
-As part of their support of these groups, LOC staff document and distribute summaries of EC, SC, WG, protocol team and investigator conference calls.
+The LOC provides a broad range of administrative support for conference calls and virtual meetings, such as preparation and/or distribution of call agendas and pre-meeting materials; sending email meeting reminder notices; and preparation, distribution, and archiving of predetermined conference call summaries.
+LOC staff also document and distribute summaries of EC, SC, WG, protocol team and investigator conference calls.